Yoav666s/dnd-wiki/collections/_spells/cantrip/subterfuge.md

 - You topple over a small object that weighs up to 5 lbs., possibly causing it to fall off a table or a shelf.
 - You instantaneously light or snuff out a small flame such as that of a candle or a torch.

-Any affected creature must succeed an Intelligence saving throw.
-On failure, the first attack against it has advantage until your next turn.
-Consecutive saving throws against this spell have advantage.
-A creature automatically succeeds the saving throw if it notices you casting this spell.
+You may attempt to cast this spell in an attempt to distract a creature, forcing it to make an Intelligence saving throw.
+On failure, it is distracted and the first attack against it has advantage until your next turn.

+You can create one additional distraction reach a higher level: two distractions at 5th level, three distractions at 11th level, and four distractions at 17th level.
+Instead of creating multiple effects, you may target multiple creatures with the same effect.

 | LEVEL          | CASTING TIME   | RANGE/AREA     | COMPONENTS     |
 | :------------- | :------------- | :------------- | :------------- |